Mastering Excel Worksheet Names in Formulas: A thorough look

 'Worksheet Name'!Cell Reference

-To give you an idea, to reference cell A1 in a worksheet named "Sales Data," you would use:
+As an example, to reference cell A1 in a worksheet named "Sales Data," you would use:

 'Sales Data'!A1